ahatanar/Sentimeter/README.md

 ## Project Structure

 ### Frontend
-Located in the `SentimeterFrontend` REPO, this component includes:
+Located in the `SentimeterFrontend` REPO at https://github.com/ahatanar/SentimeterFrontend, this component includes:
 - **React-based UI**
 - Source files for user interaction
 - Styling for a user-friendly experience